SAP-archive/teched2020-DAT162/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/create_new_file_role_name.png)

 3. Configure the role: name it SalarySQLDemo.db::DataScientistRole and add the SELECT privilege for the object SalarySQLDemo.db::SalariesKAnonymity.
-Noe that you have to choose "Object Privileges" in the menu, to add an privilege to the view.
+Note that you have to choose "Object Privileges" in the menu, to add a privilege to the view.

 <br>![](/exercises/ex3/images/ds_role_editor.png)